LairdCP/UwTerminalX/README.md

 ## Downloading

-Pre-compiled builds can be found by clicking the [Releases](https://github.com/LairdCP/UwTerminalX/releases) tab on Github, builds are available for Linux (32-bit build), Mac (64-bit build) and Windows (32-bit build).
+Pre-compiled builds can be found by clicking the [Releases](https://github.com/LairdCP/UwTerminalX/releases) tab on Github, builds are available for Linux (32-bit and 64-bit builds, and a 32-bit ARM Raspberry Pi build), Windows (32-bit build) and Mac (64-bit build) .
 Please note that the SSL builds include encryption when using online functionality and should only be used in countries where encryption is legal, non-SSL builds are also available from the release page.

 It is recommended that you download the **SSL** build of UwTerminalX for your system as the prevents eavesdropping of the application source code when using the online service to XCompile applications.